jimegriffin/website/README.md

 Some of my current and previous preprints are available from [arXiv.org](https://arxiv.org/search/?searchtype=author&query=Griffin%2C+J+E)

 ## Code
-- [Matlab app](BNP-VARTool.mlappinstall) for a Bayesian nonparametric vector autoregression model [paper](https://www.sciencedirect.com/science/article/pii/S0304407617302415)
+- [Matlab app](BNP-VARTool.mlappinstall) for the Bayesian nonparametric vector autoregression model in the [Journal of Econometrics paper](https://www.sciencedirect.com/science/article/pii/S0304407617302415)